Blogs

 • Encouraging players to connect, play, and share progress can drive organic growth and long-term success.

-Candy Crush offers an interesting case study on how the right design, mechanics, and use of artificial intelligence in mobile games can make a massive global hit.
-Paving a path to success for startups and indie developers, it proves that creative execution is more crucial than a massive budget.
+Candy Crush is a great example of how smart design, mechanics, and AI can create a global hit.
+It shows a clear path for startups and indie developers, proving that creative execution matters more than a huge budget.

 How Xpress Gaming Can Help Master Game Development & Monetization?